and saving for a home for about a year now. I’ve been very inspired by

 began.
 We saved up enough for food and gas to make it through almost 3

 months.
 But “stuff” kept happening.
+Our washing machine broke a

 couple weeks before Sylvia was born.
 The rental needed a plumber a few